parsiya/fearless-concurrency/README.md

 stored in `f` and `panic!` otherwise.

 ## Matching on Different Errors
-To act differently based on the error, we can `match` in the `Err` argument.
+To act differently based on the error, we can `match` for `error.kind()` in the error arm.

+We are checking if the kind of error is `ErrorKind::NotFound` and if so, we will create the file.
+We are also checking if the result of that also returns an error.
+For other errors we will just panic.

 ```rs
 use std::fs::File;